 Step 2) Add a new Kindle e-Book: Since, most probably this is your first book on Amazon, you won’t have any titles listed yet.
 Click the box that says “+ Kindle eBook” to add a new Kindle book.
 As you start entering information, choose “Save as Draft” at the bottom of the page if you have to stop in the middle.

 Step 3) Enter your Book’s title and sub-title: Your book title is critically important, since the readers start judging your book the instant they see the cover and the title is the first thing they read.
 It has to be magnetic.
-Therefore, before you choose your book title, read my article on how to do that and watch Chapter 4 of our free publishing course, in which I walk you through the whole process.
+Therefore, before you choose your book title, please check out various free title suggesting websites, before completing this step.

 Step 4) Enter the Authors’ and Contributors’ name: For the Author’s name, enter the name you want to publish under the name you will use on the book cover.
 This can be your own name or a pen name.
 If there is more than one author, enter the other names using the Contributors box.